akayoshi514/free-genai-bootcamp-2025/sentence-constructor/prompt6.md

 - Do not provide tenses or conjugations in the sentence structure
 - Remember to consider beginner level sentence structures
 - Show the sentence before giving the structure on the same line. ex: english sentence -> swedish sentence struture
-- If there is more than one sentences, separate in different lines
+- If there is more than one sentences, separate in different lines (1 sentence and structure by line)

 #### Clues and Considerations
 - Try and provide a non-nested bulleted list